 Pregnant women are at risk of this deficiency because the growing fetus requires large amounts of iron.

-When iron reserves in the body are exhausted, anemia develops (see Iron Deficiency Anemia).
+When iron reserves in the body are exhausted, iron deficiency anemia develops.
 Anemia causes paleness, weakness, and fatigue.
 People usually do not notice how pale they are because it happens so gradually.
 Concentration and learning ability may be impaired.
 When severe, anemia may cause shortness of breath, dizziness, and a rapid heart rate.
 Occasionally, severe anemia causes chest pain and heart failure.
 Menstrual periods may stop.

-In addition to anemia, iron deficiency may cause pica (a craving for nonfoods such as ice, dirt, or pure starch), spoon nails (thin, concave fingernails), and restless legs syndrome (an irresistible urge to move the legs when sitting or lying down—see Periodic Limb Movement Disorder and Restless Legs Syndrome).
+In addition to anemia, iron deficiency may cause pica (a craving for nonfoods such as ice, dirt, or pure starch), spoon nails (thin, concave fingernails), and restless legs syndrome (an irresistible urge to move the legs when sitting or lying down).

 Rarely, iron deficiency causes a thin membrane to grow across part of the esophagus, making swallowing difficult.